hahayonghuming/JianyuSu.github.io/_pages/cv.md

 {% include base_path %}
 Summary
 ======
-Passionate about Machine Learning and autonomous driving.
-Experienced in computer vision, natural language processing and reinforcement learning.
+Passionate about Machine Learning and its applications.
+Experienced in computer vision, retrieval systems and reinforcement learning.
 Actively involved in writing proposals as well as conducting research.
-Promote inter-discipline research as well as apply cutting-edge tech to solve problems.
+Enthusiastic about transforming ideas into practice.
 Education
 ======
 * Ph.D. in Systems Engineering, University of Virginia, 2021